Sean Connery as James Bond, suave British government agent

 The blazer was tailored by Anthony Sinclair for Dr. No and is fitted with natural shoulders and double rear vents.
-The darted front contributes to the nice slim fit; luckily, Connery was still athletic enough that a slim fit would be flattering… unlike Diamonds are Forever.
+The darted front contributes to the trim fit; luckily, Connery was still athletic enough that a closer fit would be flattering… unlike Diamonds are Forever.

 Of the three navy blazers worn during Sean Connery’s time as James Bond, this one is my favorite.
 He later wears navy blazers in Thunderball and Diamonds are Forever that have brass buttons and 4-button cuffs.
 In each film, he pairs the navy blazer with a pair of gray trousers.

-Bond wears a pair of very smart black leather cap toe balmorals.
-Although custom dictates matching the socks to the trousers, especially when the trousers have a short break, Bond clearly is wearing very thin dark blue silk dress socks (which actually range in height during his interrogation of Dent in Miss Taro’s room).
+Bond wears a pair of very smart black leather cap-toe derby shoes.
+Although custom dictates matching the socks to the trousers, especially when the trousers have a short break, Bond wears thin dark blue silk dress socks, which actually range in height during his interrogation of Dent in Miss Taro’s room.

 Bond’s shirt and tie are standard for the first two films in the series.
 He wears a pale blue poplin Turnbull & Asser shirt with a spread collar, front placket, and no rear darts.
-These scenes offer plenty of exposure for the 2-button turnback cuffs (or “cocktail cuffs”) that are believed to be invented by Frank Foster, who did provide some of Connery’s shirts for this film.
+These scenes offer plenty of exposure for the two-button turnback cuffs (also known as “cocktail cuffs”).

 The tie is a navy blue grenadine tie, also from Turnbull & Asser.
 At three inches wide, the ties in Dr. No are the widest that Connery wears until Diamonds are Forever in the early ’70s.
 Fashionable tie widths decreased as ties became slimmer during the decade.
 Connery bowed out in 1967 just before wide became fashionable again.